feathersui/feathersui-starling/documentation/help/markdown/label.md

 author: Josh Tynjala

 ---
-# How to use the Feathers Label component
+# How to use the Feathers `Label` component

 The `Label` component is for displaying text.
 It uses the default [text renderer](text-renderers.html).

 ### The Basics

-Let's start by creating our Label control and adding it to the display list:
+First, let's create a `Label` control, give it some text to display, and add it to the display list:

 ``` code
 var label:Label = new Label();